How Does the Grant Process Work at Valpo?

 The Director provides many services, including:

-- helping to identify and contact the funding source;
+- Helping to identify and contact the funder;

-- acting as a liaison with other offices on campus, especially the Office of Institutional Advancement;
+- Acting as a liaison with other offices on campus, including Institutional Advancement and Finance;

-- providing technical assistance in the writing of a proposal and budget preparation.
+- Assisting in the writing/editing/proofing of a proposal narrative

 If I have an idea for a project, what do I do?

-Talk to your colleagues, your department chair, or others in your professional network to see if the project is feasible and in line with the University mission and priorities.
+Talk to your colleagues, your department chair, or others in your professional network to see if the project is feasible and in line with the University’s mission and priorities.
 Talk with the Director of OSSR and coordinate efforts to look for funding sources.
 These may include government agencies, private foundations, corporations, individuals, or the University itself.
+Complete this Information Gathering Form as best you can and return it to OSSR to help you get started.

 If I identify a potential funding source for my project, how should I proceed?